postmanlabs/pmquickstarts/site/pmguides/src/introduction_to_apis/introduction_to_postman.md

 1. Once you’ve downloaded the agent, run it on your machine.
    The agent is not the same as the Postman app.
 On a Mac, the icon for the Postman agent running in the status menu is located on the top right of your computer screen.
 On a Windows machine, the Postman agent icon displays in the system tray at the bottom right of your computer screen.

-Negative
+> aside negative
-: If you don’t want to use Postman in a web browser with the agent, you can instead download and install the Postman app for Mac, Windows, or Linux.
+> If you don’t want to use Postman in a web browser with the agent, you can instead download and install the Postman app for Mac, Windows, or Linux.

 ### Import Data into Postman